Causality Is Key to Understand and Balance Multiple Goals in Trustworthy ML and Foundation Models: Causality for Trustworthy ML

 \subsection{Integrating Causality into ML}

-~ Integrating causality into ML enables models to move beyond pattern recognition and learn underlying mechanisms governing data.
-This section explores different approaches to causal ML, ranging from explicitly constrained models that follow predefined causal structures to methods that infer causal relationships from data.
+~ Integrating causality into ML allows models to move beyond surface-level patterns and capture the underlying mechanisms that generate data.
+This section introduces methods for incorporating causal knowledge into ML models, as well as techniques for using ML to discover causal relationships from data.

 \textbf{Causally Constrained ML (CCML).} CCML refers to approaches that \textit{explicitly} incorporate causal relationships into model training or inference as constraints or guiding principles.
 Given a causal graph \( \mathcal{G} = (\mathbf{V}, \mathbf{E}) \), where \( \mathbf{V} \) represents variables and \( \mathbf{E} \) denotes directed edges encoding causal relationships, the goal is to ensure that the learned model \( f: \mathbf{X} \to Y \) adheres to the causal structure encoded in \( \mathcal{G} \)~\cite{berrevoets2024causal, zinati2024groundgan,afonja2024llm4grn,Scholkopfetal16}.